openvinotoolkit/training_extensions/pytorch_toolkit/object_detection/model_templates/custom-detection/readme.md

    --classes ${CLASSES}
 ```

-You can also save images with predicted bounding boxes using `--save-output-images-to` parameter.
+You can also save images with predicted bounding boxes using `--save-output-to` parameter.

 ```bash
 python eval.py \